Walmart Just Kicked Off Its Black Friday 2021 Deals Event

-Walmart's Black Friday Deals for Days 2021 Has Arrived: Save Big on TVs, Laptops, Toys and More
+Walmart's Black Friday 2021 Deals Are Going Fast: Save Big on TVs, Xbox, Laptops, and More

 Walmart is getting a head start on Black Friday savings this year!
-The retailer's second annual "Black Friday Deals for Days" event is back and better than ever -- with Walmart's first Black Friday sale kicking off online on Nov.
-3 and in stores on Nov.
-5.
+The retailer's second annual "Black Friday Deals for Days" event is back and better than ever -- with Walmart's first Black Friday deals officially live.

 The famed month-long savings event not only features deals on top products across all categories, it also provides a revamped and more convenient Black Friday shopping experience for consumers -- especially Walmart Plus members, who are treated to exclusive early access deals.